truedread/pymsl/README.md

 ### Methods

-`load_manifest(viewable_ids)` returns a manifest as a dict for the list of viewable_ids supplied `get_license(challenges)` returns licenses as a dict for the list of challenges supplied (not implemented yet)
+`load_manifest(viewable_ids)` returns a manifest as a dict for the list of viewable_ids supplied

+`get_license(challenges)` returns licenses as a dict for the list of challenges supplied (not implemented yet)

+# Installation

+To install, you can either clone the repository and run `python setup.py install` or you can run `pip install pymsl`

 # To-Do